Equal Housing Opportunity

 Our Commitment

-Varden Homes is committed to ensuring that housing is available to all people regardless of race, color, religion, sex, national origin, familial status, disability, sexual orientation, gender identity, or any other characteristic protected by law.
+Varden is committed to ensuring that housing is available to all people regardless of race, color, religion, sex, national origin, familial status, disability, sexual orientation, gender identity, or any other characteristic protected by law.

 The Fair Housing Act